Red-tailed tropicbird: Behaviour

 The red-tailed tropicbird is a strong flyer, and walks on land with difficulty using a shuffling gait.

-Courtship displays consist of flying backwards, vertical displays and circles.
+They can hover in midair by flying into the wind; pairs may even fly backwards and circle each other during courtship displays.

 Breeding

 The red-tailed tropicbird is thought to be monogamous, pairs remaining bonded over successive breeding seasons, although such information as age at first breeding and pair-formation is not known.
 It nests in loose colonies, on offshore islands and stacks, rocky cliffs, coral atolls and cays.
 It rarely nests on large bodies of land, though has done so in southern Western Australia.
 The nest itself is a shallow scrape, in either shaded sand or a rocky crevice, or under a shrub.
 Because the red-tailed tropicbird does not walk well, it lands by flying into the wind, stalling and dropping to the ground.
 The nest is often located within 1 m of the edge of the shrub (or other shaded area) to minimise walking distance.
 The tropicbird often chooses shrubs with fewer stems for accessibility.

 The species is territorial to a degree, aggressively defending the nest site and pecking radius around it, commencing around three months before breeding.
 Birds are more aggressive at crowded colonies, where numbers are large or suitable nest sites less common.
 They adopt a defence posture, which consists of raising the humeri up and bringing the wrists together, drawing the neck into the body and shaking the head sideways, fluffing up the head feathers and squawking.
 Bill-jabbing and fights can break out, the two combatants locking bills and wrestling for up to 90 minutes.

 Mate choice is likely to be based partially on the length of the tail streamers, a bird having longer tail streamers being more attractive as a mate.
 This tropicbird also probably mates assortatively for tail streamer length, meaning mates likely have streamers of about equal length.

 In the leadup to breeding, males initiate an aerial courtship display of flying in large circles, alternating between gliding, short periods of rapid wing-beating, and low flight within a few metres of the water, while making sharp cackling calls.
 Initially flying in small groups, birds then pair off to repeat the display in pairs before bonding.
 Once pairs have established a nest, they do not perform the display.